 Data stewards open a URL, see their entities in a grid, and start editing.
 Click a cell, type the new value — it saves automatically.
 Filter, sort, paste from clipboard, add rows, delete rows.
 The keyboard shortcuts are the same ones they already know from Excel: Tab to move right, Enter to move down, Ctrl+C/V to copy and paste.
 The learning curve is measured in minutes, not weeks.

 The stuff the Excel add-in couldn't do is where it gets interesting.
-Every edit is logged with who changed it, when, and what the old value was.
+Every edit is logged with who changed it, when, and what the old value was — the kind of per-field audit trail no spreadsheet can keep.
 Domain dropdowns actually filter based on parent values, so your data stewards see 12 relevant departments instead of all 200.
 And the approval workflow is straightforward: submit changes, someone approves or rejects them, done.
 No changesets, no staging tables to babysit.
 We wrote more about the cascading dropdown filters in a separate post.

 If you're migrating from MDS, the migration wizard brings your models, entities, and attributes over.
 Your data stays in SQL Server.
 Your DBAs can still query the tables directly.
 Nothing moves to the cloud unless you want it to.